Rudxain/RX-wiki/wiki/Types_of_palindrome.md

 ### Isometric Co-P
 Is a pair where each string has the same length.
 Example: "abcd" & "dcba" become "abcddcba" or "dcbaabcd", which are both Ps, so the original pair is SCP.

-> I'm unsure if it's possible to construct a ICP where only 1 of the 2 possible concats is P. This is an open question, can you prove/disprove it?
+> I'm unsure if it's possible to construct an ICP where only 1 of the 2 possible concats is P. This is an open question, can you prove/disprove it?

 ### Anisometric Co-P
 Is a pair where each string has different lengths.
 Example: "abc" & "ddcba" become "abcddcba" or "ddcbaabc", such that only the former is P, therefore the original pair is ACP.